jaredly/worldmap/Roadmap.md

 		So then I only have to do expensive clipping dealios for the cutting stuff.

 		Can I do a "does intersect"?

+Ah what about this story.
+So loading the data, we go "reload an individual layer"?
+Maybe?